Serbian History 101

 Broken lances of both the Turks and Serbs,

-But more of them where Serbian then Turkish.
+But more of them were Serbian then Turkish.

 While defending, O, Queen!
 Our honored lord,